 You’ll notice I’m not assuming anything in this email.

-I’m asking a yes or no question that is easy to answer, and will give me more information about the company.
+I’m asking a yes or no question that is easy to answer, and will give me more information.

 Sometimes you’ll suss out that the hiring decision won’t be coming for many weeks or even months.